lucas874/swarm-composition-artifact/README.md

 ## Overview: What does the artifact comprise?

-The artifact package (`ecoop25-artifact.tar.gz`) includes:
+The artifact package (`swarm-composition-artifact.tar.gz`) includes:
-* `ecoop25_artifact_docker_image.tar.gz`: a Docker image, with Ubuntu 24.04 as base image, saved as a gzipped tar file.
+* `swarm-composition-docker-image.tar.gz`: a Docker image, with Ubuntu 24.04 as base image, saved as a gzipped tar file.
 The image includes the following:
     * `machine-runner/`: A TypeScript library offering a DSL for programming machine implementations, facilities to automatically adapt such machines to different swarms as described in the paper, and to run them using the Actyx middleware.
     * `machine-check/`: A Rust library for statically verifying the well-formedness of swarm protocols (expressed as TypeScript data types) and for statically verifying whether a machine implementation (written using `machine-runner`) conforms to a desired projection of a swarm protocol.
 This directory also includes the benchmark suite used to perform the experiments.
     * `scripts/`: Contains scripts to run our experiments and demos.
 Contains the following scripts: